-fishing method code means a code used to refer to a specific fishing method, as set out in Part 7 of Schedule 2.
+fishing method code means a code used to refer to a specific fishing method, as set out in Part 7 of Schedule 2 of this circular.

-fishstock code means a code listed in column 5 of Part 1A of Schedule 2, and is a species code combined with a fisheries area number.
+fishstock code means a code listed in column 5 of Part 1A of Schedule 2 of this circular, and is a species code combined with a fisheries area number.

-former circular means the Fisheries (E-logbook Users Instructions and Codes) Circular (No.2) 2018, issued on 104 May-December 2018.
+former circular means the Fisheries (E-logbook Users Instructions and Codes) Circular (No.2) 2018, issued on 14 December 2018.